The principal of GW Graham secondary school has issued an apology for a picture that found its way into the 2017 yearbook.

 Beyond the incident itself, Lawson said it was “unfortunate” that the picture made it into the yearbook.

 “Our yearbook is a celebration that is a reflection of our school,” he wrote.
 “I apologize to the students who cherish our yearbooks and fondly look through them for bringing back special memories from high school.”

-It was Makena Lejeune who posted the photo on her Instagram feed and urged others to share it and tag @gwg_grizzlies.
+It was a former student, Makena Lejeune, who posted the photo on her Instagram feed and urged others to share it and tag @gwg_grizzlies.

-A high school student in 2017, she wrote that staff at the time brushed off the incident.
+She was a student at GWG in 2017.
+She wrote that staff at the time brushed off the incident.

 “The fact that teachers allowed this to happen is unacceptable,” she wrote.
 “The fact that there were no repercussions for the staff and students that allowed this to happen is unacceptable.”

 With race relations top of mind the last few weeks with the death of George Floyd, Lejeune noted that GW Graham posted a black square on social media to show solidarity with black students.

 “But that was performative,” she wrote.
 “You can’t tell me a school that allows blackface in their yearbook actually cares about black students and other minority students.”